How to Navigate Stormy WeatherAug 01, 2022

 The next year the program grew and my clients did better.

-By the third year we were growing even more, and in the fourth year I had a full staff of coaches to assist and four locations.
+By the third year we were growing even more, and in the fourth year I had a full staff of coaches to manage and four locations.

 I've been awarded “Best Fitness Coach” in my community.